ELee-Wuollet13/TicketMasters/README.md

 # Portfolio - Lillian Theuma
-This portfolio is presented as a solution to the project guidelines described in (https://epicenter.epicodus.com/courses/458/code_reviews/1917).
+This portfolio is presented as a solution to the project guidelines described in (https://epicenter.epicodus.com/courses/458/code_reviews/1917) and https://epicenter.epicodus.com/courses/458/code_reviews/1927.
 It is a static webpage, with a dark and light mode, that has information.
 It is presented as a portfolio of work done by myself, Lillian Theuma.

 ## GITHUB Repository
 * This project can be found at https://github.com/lillianTheuma/Portfolio